SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

-### Bitwise Logical Operators
+### Bit-wise Logical Operators
-- MINT has a set of bitwise logical operators that can be used to manipulate bits.
+- MINT has a set of bit-wise logical operators that can be used to manipulate bits.
 - These operators are:
-- & performs a bitwise AND operation on the two operands.
+- & performs a bit-wise AND operation on the two operands.
-- | performs a bitwise OR operation on the two operands.
+- | performs a bit-wise OR operation on the two operands.
-- ^ performs a bitwise XOR operation on the two operands.
+- ^ performs a bit-wise XOR operation on the two operands.
 - { shifts the bits of the operand to the left by one.
 - } shifts the bits of the operand to the right by one.